tomhallmain/simple_image_compare/README.md

 Individual images can be passed to search against the full image data set by passing flag `--search` with the path of the search file, or setting a search file in the UI before running comparison.

 When using CLIP embedding compare mode, you can search your images by text.
 If there is a good CLIP signature for the search string it will likely return the images you are looking for, but be aware that it may take a while to load the first time as embeddings for all images will have to be generated.
+You can also save a list of preset text searches in your config JSON and cycle between them with the dedicated shortcut found below.

 ## Image Browser